Pages created and updated by

 Timestep determines how many calculations

-LTSpice must make to plot a wave form.
-LTSpice always
+LTspice must make to plot a wave form.
+LTspice always

 defaults the start time to zero seconds and going until